bentelford/blt-web/content/telfordclassic.md

 <br>

 <br>
-The classic Ben Telford Visuals design has been brought back from last years release and embroidered onto our premium ring-spun cotton 3-end fleece hoodie again.
+The classic Ben Telford Visuals design has been brought back from last years release and embroidered onto our premium ring-spun cotton 3-end fleece hoodie and crewneck sweater.
-Characterized by a combination of quality fabric, colors, and high quality production, this is the perfect cozy fall/winter hoodie.
+Characterized by a combination of quality fabric, colors, and high quality production, this is the perfect cozy fall/winter top.
 Complete with a generous fit, fleece lined hood, heavy gauge round drawcord, nickel eyelets, and 1x1 ribbing at cuffs and waistband.
 <br>